 - Locate notable influencers and authors across various social media platforms

 - Connect your Facebook account to analyze data and scout new opportunities

-That’s only just the beginning of some of the best SEO tools at your fingertips.
-You also can check out our honorable mentions here:
+That’s only the beginning of some of the best SEO tools for insights and competitive analysis.
+You also can check out these honorable mentions:

 - Exploding Topics

 - Portent’s Content Idea Generator

 On-Page and Technical SEO Audit Tools

 If you’ve been in the SEO game for long, you know that technical SEO is a world of its own.
 These days, having exceptional content isn’t the only factor that will make or break your online presence.
 You must be on top of your website’s technical elements as well.